Pekko Configuration (Version 5.4+)#

 Ensure to apply the same principle for configuring other nodes, and remember to restart all services afterward.

 file must include a secret key of at least 32 characters for session security, as required by Play Framework 3.
-For clustered setups, all nodes must share the same key, ensuring consistency across the deployment.
+In clustered environments, all nodes must use the same key to maintain consistency across the deployment.